DarshitSolanki04/python_codes/README.md

 # python_codes

 Basic python codes for beginner problems.
 Feel free to use.
-Rightnow the codes are not efficient and reader friendly as I wrote them while self-learning Python.
-But I will keep on updating them and adding necessary comments inside the code so that they will make more sense.
+Rightnow the codes are not well documented and reader friendly as I wrote them while self-learning Python.
+But I will keep on updating them and adding necessary comments inside the code so that they can make more sense and are easy to understand.

-Feel free to contribute or update the codes too.
+Feel free to contribute or update the codes.